paulbradshaw/QGIS_param/README.md

 * BBC Shared Data Unit repo: [Thousands of flood defences below standard as Storm Bram hit](https://github.com/BBC-Data-Unit/flood-defences) - this links to the stories created using the flood defences data, and the wider methodology.
 The satellite images were not used in the end because we obtained more detailed data that could not be used for mapping for privacy reasons.
 * In March the FT mapped flood risk areas - their [newsletter explains the methodology](https://ep.ft.com/permalink/emails/eyJlbWFpbCI6ImRmNTAxNzhlMmNlYzVlZjZiZDY2ZmM3Nzg0NGEyMjRkZWNjNjU2ODk0YjhkNTQiLCAidHJhbnNhY3Rpb25JZCI6IjYxZDA0OGU4LWY3ODAtNDhjYy04MjlmLTNiYTEzZDRmMmI4ZSIsICJiYXRjaElkIjoiYTgxMTY2ZTYtNzc3Yy00OWJjLWIwOGQtZjFjNDFmMGE3NGQ1In0=) including the use of AI to assist with coding
 * Tim Green: [Vibe Coding Threatens Journalism: Why Newsrooms Need Governance Now](https://smarterarticles.co.uk/vibe-coding-threatens-journalism-why-newsrooms-need-governance-now) explores some of the ethical and security issues involved in vibe coding
 * Simon Willison: [Not all AI-assisted programming is vibe coding (but vibe coding rocks)](https://simonwillison.net/2025/Mar/19/vibe-coding/) - "I’m concerned that the definition is already escaping its original intent.
 I’m seeing people apply the term “vibe coding” to all forms of code written with the assistance of AI.
 I think that both dilutes the term and gives a false impression of what’s possible with responsible AI-assisted programming."
+Simon coins the phrase [agentic engineering](https://simonwillison.net/guides/agentic-engineering-patterns/what-is-agentic-engineering/) to describe the process of using AI to assist with code.